Telephone: 22 55 49 143

 Students of the University of Warsaw enrol for courses, monitor their liabilities and fee balance, examination results, or check their weekly course schedules via USOSWeb.
 The U-MAIL messaging system, which is a part of USOSWeb, is the official channel of communication between lecturers, administratives and students.

-Every University unit offering courses runs its own USOSWeb portal.
-The USOSWEb of the Faculty of Economic Sciences is available at http://usosweb.wne.uw.edu.pl (secure transmission protocol, demands accepting the security certificate).
-English-language interface is available (click the British flag), though students may still encounter pages in PL language, since the portal was initially monolingual.
+There is one Central USOSWeb portal but some university units (as our) run their own USOSWeb portal.
+The USOSWeb of the Faculty of Economic Sciences is available at https://usosweb.wne.uw.edu.pl/ (secure transmission protocol, demands accepting the security certificate).
+English-language interface is available (click the British flag).

 User ID and password

-When you are matriculated you automatically receive an account in USOSWeb.
+When you are matriculated for the selected study programme you automatically receive an account in USOSWeb.

-User ID: Polish citizens use their PESEL number as their ID.
-If you are a non-Polish citizen a user ID is generated for you either as you apply via the IRK registration system or when you visit the Students' Office for the first time.
+User ID: Polish citizens use their PESEL number as ID.
+If you are a non-Polish citizen a user ID is generated for you when you visit the Students' Office for the first time (or it is sent to you by the Students' Office).

 Password: The password you had set up when you registered for admissions in the IRK system is valid for USOSWeb as well.
 In justified cases, password may be generated in the Students' Office.

-When you lose your password: If you loose your password turn to the Students' Office in order to receive a new one.
+When you lose your password: If you loose your password turn to the Students' Office in order to receive a new one (or use the procedure to change password available on the login page).
 Do not email the USOSWeb admin for new passwords.

 How do I sign in?